Mortgage Guide

 CONVENTIONAL FINANCING

-• Structured lending options to avoid P.M.I. with less than 20% down.
+• No P.M.I.
+Options: Access structured lending options to avoid private mortgage insurance (P.M.I.) with less than 20% down.

-• Home Equity lines of credit available to eliminate P.M.I. and/or avoid jumbo loan interest rates
+• Home Equity Lines of Credit: Available to eliminate P.M.I. or avoid jumbo loan interest rates.

-• Mortgage application to Closing as quick as 10 days
+• Quick Closing: Mortgage application to closing in as little as 10 days.

 FHA LENDING

-• Funds gifted by family can be used towards down payment and closing cost.
+• Gift Funds Allowed: Family gifts can be used for down payment and closing costs.

-• Seller credits up to 6% of loan amount
+• Seller Credits: Up to 6% of the loan amount towards closing costs.

 FHA LENDING